 The Trend: Talking the Talk of Facebook Fan and Twitter Follower Value

 It’s no secret that budget constraints decide the options open to any business for their marketing potential.
-Manpower and time is necessary for researching, writing and posting blogs or comments on this topic of Fan and Follower, and manpower and time cost businesses money.
+Manpower and time are necessary for researching, writing, and posting blogs or comments on this topic of Fan and Follower, and manpower and time cost businesses money.

 The smart money is to focus your resources on honing your social media marketing plan to more effectively reach and engage your target market.
 The value of each of your individual Fans and Followers is less important than what they continue to learn about your brand through engaging and regular content and networking.